Moe Berg: Early life and education

 After graduating from Barringer, Berg enrolled in New York University.
 He spent two semesters there and also played baseball and basketball.
 In 1919 he transferred to Princeton University and never again referred to having attended NYU for a year, presenting himself exclusively as a Princeton man.
 Berg received a B.A., magna cum laude in modern languages.
 He studied seven languages: Latin, Greek, French, Spanish, Italian, German, and Sanskrit, studying with the philologist Harold H. Bender.
 His Jewish heritage and modest finances combined to keep him on the fringes of Princeton social life, where he never quite fit in.

 During his freshman year, Berg played first base on an undefeated team.
 Beginning in his sophomore year, he was the starting shortstop.
 He was not a great hitter and was a slow baserunner, but he had a strong, accurate throwing arm and sound baseball instincts.
 In his senior season, he was captain of the team and had a .337 batting average, batting .611 against Princeton's arch-rivals, Harvard and Yale.
 Berg and Crossan Cooper, Princeton's second baseman, communicated plays in Latin when there was an opposing player on second base.

 On June 26, 1923, Yale defeated Princeton 5–1 at Yankee Stadium to win the Big Three title.
 Berg had an outstanding day, getting two hits in four at bats (2–4) with a single and a double, and making several marvelous plays at shortstop.
 Both the New York Giants and the Brooklyn Robins (the team became known as the Brooklyn Dodgers starting in 1932) desired "Jewish blood" on their teams, to appeal to the large Jewish community in New York, and expressed interest in Berg.
 The Giants were especially interested, but they already had two shortstops, Dave "Beauty" Bancroft and Travis Jackson, who were future Hall of Famers.
 The Robins were a mediocre team, on which Berg would have a better chance to play.
-On June 27, 1923, Berg signed his first big league contract for $5,000 ($ today) with the Robins.
+On June 27, 1923, Berg signed his first big league contract for $5,000 with the Robins.